-Cumulative effects include the effects of future state, tribal, local or private actions that are reasonably certain to occur in the action area considered in this Opinion.
+Cumulative effects as defined in 50 CFR 402.02 include the effects of future state, tribal, local or private actions that are reasonably certain to occur in the action area considered in this Opinion.
 Future federal actions that are unrelated to the proposed action are not considered in this section because they require separate consultation pursuant to section 7 of the ESA.
 For that reason, future effects of other federal fisheries are not considered in this section of the document; all federal fisheries that may affect listed species are the subject of formal section 7 consultations.
-Effects of ongoing federal activities, including other fisheries, are considered in the Environmental Baseline and Status of the Species sections of this Opinion and are also factored into the Integration and Synthesis of Effects section below.
+Effects of ongoing federal activities, including other fisheries operating in Canadian and state waters not regulated by the FMP, are considered in the Environmental Baseline and Status of the Species sections of this Opinion and are also factored into the Integration and Synthesis of Effects section below.